16.5 Ureters, Urinary Bladder, and Urethra

 Like the ureters, the bladder is lined with transitional epithelium, which can flatten out and stretch as needed as the bladder fills with urine.
 The next layer (lamina propria) is a layer of loose connective tissue, nerves, and blood and lymphatic vessels.
 This is followed by a submucosa layer, which connects the lining of the bladder with the detrusor muscle in the walls of the bladder.
 The outer covering of the bladder is peritoneum, which is a smooth layer of epithelial cells that lines the abdominal cavity and covers most abdominal organs.

-The detrusor muscle in the wall of the bladder is made of smooth muscle fibres controlled by both the and nervous systems.
+The detrusor muscle in the wall of the bladder is made of smooth muscle fibres controlled by both the autonomic and somatic nervous systems.
 As the bladder fills, the detrusor muscle automatically relaxes to allow it to hold more urine.
 When the bladder is about half full, the stretching of the walls triggers the sensation of needing to urinate.
 When the individual is ready to void, conscious nervous signals cause the detrusor muscle to contract, and the internal urethral sphincter to relax and open.
 As a result, urine is forcefully expelled out of the bladder and into the urethra.

 Urethra

-The is a tube that connects the to the external urethral orifice, which is the opening of the urethra on the surface of the body.
+The urethra is a tube that connects the urinary bladder to the external urethral orifice, which is the opening of the urethra on the surface of the body.
 As shown in Figure 16.5.5, the urethra in males travels through the penis, so it is much longer than the urethra in females.
 In males, the urethra averages about 20 cm (about 7.8 in) long, whereas in females, it averages only about 4.8 cm (about 1.9 in) long.
 In males, the urethra carries semen (as well as urine), but in females, it carries only urine.
 In addition, in males, the urethra passes through the prostate gland (part of the reproductive system) which is absent in women.

 16.5.5